 Establish a third-party veterinarian, outcome-based program which recognizes sustainable practices in place and guides change on the dairy through training, sound protocols and a valid veterinarian/client relationship.

-Dr. Angela Daniels receives 2014 Veterinarian of the Year Award.
-Colette Johnston of the Dairy Quality Center and Dr. Tom Van Dyke, Manager of Merial Veterinary Services Team, presented Dr. Angela Daniels with a plaque honoring Dr. Daniels as the 2014 DQC Quality Veterinarian of the Year.
-The award was presented at the American Association of Bovine Practitioners (AABP) annual meeting held September 17-19 in Albuquerque, New Mexico.
+Dr. Sam Evans receives 2015 Veterinarian of the Year Award.
+Colette Johnston of the Dairy Quality Center and Dr. Tom Van Dyke, Manager of Merial Veterinary Services Team, presented Dr. Sam Evans with a plaque honoring Dr. Evans at the 2015 DQC Quality Veterinarian of the Year.
+The award was presented at the American Association of Bovine Practitioners (AABP) annual meeting held September 16-18 in New Orleans, Louisiana.